bootjp/AutoSetup/README.md

-My Servers Client Auto Setup Script
+My Servers and Client Auto Setup Script
 ============
 Example of use Hosting server for auto useradd.